DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Draw and export a simple GeoJSON boundary with [GeoJSON.io](https://geojson.io)
   - Upload a simple GeoJSON boundary into a Datawrapper Locator map > Import line and area markers
   - Download an existing GeoJSON boundary from <https://geodata.ct.gov>, such as [CT Senate Districts 2025](https://geodata.ct.gov/datasets/21e112d662af4d1baca8dcede14f0f89_0/explore)
-  - Upload your CT GeoJSON boundary to inspect and edit in [Mapshaper.org](https://mapshaper.org)
+  - Upload your CT GeoJSON boundary to inspect features and edit in [Mapshaper.org](https://mapshaper.org)
   - File > Download as CSV the [first Google Sheet of selected magnet school data](https://docs.google.com/spreadsheets/d/1VekoY1i9YCNeNNcSTnjlzm2QSu0Uucc-IL9syXk9d48/edit?gid=1503673742#gid=1503673742)
   - Simplify and rename your download to `magnets.csv`
   - Upload your renamed CSV as a second layer in Mapshaper